DanyloKD/activity-tracking/ReadMe.md

     Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ##Files
-Cource project contains three files:
+Course project contains three files:
 *  ReadMe.md - these file
 *  CodeBook.md - code book for second tidy data set
 *  run_analysis.R - script for generating data